Trump's immigration ban sends shockwaves

 Ayoub said his group has already fielded calls from people around the world impacted by Trump's executive order, including from students and legal US residents who are citizens of the seven countries banned by Trump and are now stuck overseas.

-He said his organization fielded a call from a student who was blocked in Turkey from traveling to the US and cannot return to her studies in the US as well as other students on international trips who now cannot return to the US.

-Ayoub said the executive order "is causing a really destructive impact on the Arab and Muslim community and on the Iranian community in the US."
+The executive order "is causing a really destructive impact on the Arab and Muslim community and on the Iranian community in the US," Ayoub said.

 Democrats also slammed Trump's executive order, arguing his action establishing a religious test for entry is unconstitutional and un-American.